Visit Napoleon's tribute to his Grande Armée and see spectacular views of Paris

 {{ticket-block-triple}}

-Its design was inspired by the ancient Roman triumphal arches and it was built to symbolise the military successes of France and the glory of its army.
-The names of major victories and the generals that fought are inscribed on its surfaces and under the arch is the famous ‘Tomb of the Unknown Soldier’, which represents all the unidentified soldiers that lost their lives in the war.
+Its design was inspired by the ancient Roman triumphal arches and the names of major victories and the generals that fought are inscribed on its surfaces and under the arch is the famous ‘Tomb of the Unknown Soldier’, which represents all the unidentified soldiers that lost their lives in the war.
 At 18:30 every day, the flame on the tomb is rekindled to show thanks to the soldiers.